 As traditional public schools in largely poor and minority communities are closed, TFA is conveniently waiting in the wings to provide the cheap and disposable labor for the private charter schools that open up to replace them.
 As reported here, TFA recruits must accept whatever placement they’re given.
 It’s no surprise then that in these communities, TFA recruits are placed disproportionately in charter schools (see below for examples).
 So, when TFA says it’s not directly replacing veteran teachers, that is very misleading.
 TFA is indirectly replacing veteran teachers through school closing and privatization.
 What’s worse is that teachers in the closed schools are more likely to be minority teachers.
 So, even as TFA claims to be apolitical, its actions show otherwise.

-Overall 41% of TFA recruits are placed in charters, which itself dramatically favors charters considering only ~5% of students attend charters nationally.
+Overall 41% of TFA alum are teaching in charters and 33% of recruits are placed in charters, which itself dramatically favors charters considering only ~5% of students attend charters nationally.
 Still, this figure masks how in large urban settings TFA recruits are placed almost exclusively in private charters schools where they provide the cheap disposable labor these schools rely on to undermine teachers unions.
 Below are a few examples:

 So, when reporter Stephanie Simon asked Has TFA betrayed its mission, it seems clear the answer is yes.